IORoot/examples__google-my-business/README.md

 ## The Examples

 All examples are in the `examples` folder.
 They are all self-contained, so each file should contain everything it needs.
-Pull out the one you want and place it into the root folder.
+Pull out the one you want and place it into the root folder and rename it as`index.php`.
 Run your webserver and view!

 ## Troubleshooting